 7) How do different hardware technologies differ with respect to their energy efficiency?

 ASICs have the largest number of operation per joules, followed by FPGA which are one order of a magnitude less and the programmable processors have the lowest number of operation per Joules.
 The efficiency order is in this way: ASIC, FPGA, DSP.
 MPU, Cell and RISC.

+if we want to aim at very power- and energy-efficient designs,

+we should use ASICs instead of flexible designs based on processors or

+re-programmable logic.

 8) Suppose that your mobile uses a lithium battery rated at 720 mAh.
 The nominal voltage of the battery is 3.7 V. Assuming a constant power consumption of 1 W, how long would it take to empty the battery?
 All secondary effects such as decreasing voltages should be ignored in this calculation.

 V=3.7 V and I/h = 720 mAh P=1W find the time to empty the battery.
+P=VI , I = P/V

 10) Which real-time constraints are called “hard real-time constraints”?

+Hard real-time constraints are constraints that will result in a catastrophe if not met.

 11) How could you define the term “reactive system”?

+A reactive system is a system in continual interaction with it’s environment and waiting for an input from that one in order to perfom an action or give an output.

 Chapter3: